curvefi/curve-contract/tests/README.md

 * Tests are organized by general category, then split between unitary and integration tests.
 * Common tests for all pools are located in [`tests/pools/common`](pools/common), for zaps in [`tests/zaps/common`](zaps/common).
 * Valid pool names are the names of the subdirectories within [`contracts/pools`](../contracts/pools).
+* For pool templates, prepend `template-` to the subdirectory names within [`contracts/pool-templates`](../contracts/pool-templates).
+For example, the base template is `template-base`.

 ## Running the tests